 A look back at growth performances of other comparable economies, post-Global Financial Crisis (GFC), shows Sri Lanka maintaining relatively stronger growth of over 8% in both 2010 and 2011, largely spurred by private-sector demand.
-Sri Lanka posted the fastest growth in South Asia in 2011 and is expected to achieve the same in 2012.
+Sri Lanka posted the fastest growth in South Asia in 2011 and was expected to achieve the same in 2012.
 Growth remained strong in the first half of 2012 at 7.2%, but for the year as a whole it is expected to decline to around 6.5% – largely owing to the weakening external demand and tighter credit conditions domestically.

 Sri Lanka was able to maintain relatively strong growth (about 5% per year) even during the war, though growth dropped to 3.5% in 2009 during the final military campaign, which coincided with the GFC.
 The post-conflict rebound helped all sectors both on the supply side and the demand side: Agricultural land in conflict-affected areas could once again be cultivated; double shifts in manufacturing became possible as workers no longer had to worry about security restrictions; domestic consumers’ and investors’ confidence revived; and services related to tourism picked up as tourist arrivals surged after the end of the war.